A Brief Look at Cutty Bangs: San Francisco's Weird, Beloved Liquor Store Tradition

 The Cookie Monster is named such because it's very, very blue, and it tastes like a Mountain Dew Baja Blast that's been left on the side of the road to ferment in the sun for a couple of weeks.
 Tasting notes from the group included that it was "a vodka-lover's dream" (coming from Laura, who loves vodka) and "should be a sports drink" (from Nick, who loves sports).

 Alright, so what does a proper Cutty Bang taste like, for the uninitiated?
 Well, it's very tart, very pineapple-y, and makes you feel straight-up wasted after literally three sips.

 "This is a postmodern drink," Nick said, "because no one flavor stands out."

 This made sense to me at the time, but in retrospect, it doesn't.
 I think we were just drunk.

 Long live the cutty bang.
 May it remain celebrated, consumed, and just mysterious enough.

-This post previously appeared on MUNCHIES in December 2016.
+This post originally appeared on MUNCHIES in December 2016.